Federal Financial Aid

 Yes – if you are using Parent Plus Loans, these will be processed by Richard Bland College (RBC) and be available once your financial aid has been processed.
 This loan has a fixed interest rate of 5.30% for the 2020-2021 year.
 The credit check for the Parent PLUS loan (through www.studentloans.gov) is good for 120 days.

 If you are planning to use private loans, the lender will require you to connect them with your school of choice.
 For this purpose, you’ll direct them to or list your school as Richard Bland College of William & Mary.
-Richard Bland College (RBC) does not have a preferred lender list; however, many students use lenders such as credit unions, banks, or lenders such as Sallie Mae.
+Richard Bland College (RBC) does not have a preferred lender list; however, many students use lenders such as credit unions, banks, or lenders.
 If your loan is approved, then your lender can fax the loan certification directly to the RBC Financial Aid Office at (804) 862-6260.